 Explore 40 years of Sydney Gay and Lesbian Mardi Gras on Google Arts & Culture

 See the fabulous history we've made together.
-Embedded below, discover four decades of Mardi Gras love, protest, diversity, activism, pride and creativity.
+Discover four decades of Mardi Gras love, protest, diversity, activism, pride and creativity.

-40 years of magical Mardi Gras moments are revealed in stories, photos and videos on the interactive Timeline below.
+40 years of magical Mardi Gras moments are revealed in stories, photos and videos on the interactive Timeline here on Google Arts & Culture and embedded below.

 Written and complied by Matt Akersten